Aliff Izwan: Youth

-Aliff has represented Malaysia at under-16 and under-19 levels.
+Aliff has represented Malaysia at the under-16 and under-19 levels.

 Senior

-On 6 December 2022, Aliff was called up to the Malaysia senior team as part of an initial 41-man squad for their 2022 AFF Championship that month, with replacing Faiz Nasir, who was dropped due to health issues.
-However, he did not made it to the final 23-man squad for the tournament.
-On 9 December, he made his international debut in a friendly matches against Cambodia replacing Lee Tuck in the 80th minute.
+On 6 December 2022, Aliff was called up to the Malaysia senior team as part of an initial 41-man squad for their 2022 AFF Championship that month, replacing Faiz Nasir, who was dropped due to health issues.
+However, he did not make it to the final 23-man squad for the tournament.
+On 9 December, he made his international debut in a friendly against Cambodia replacing Lee Tuck in the 80th minute.